 CGCC-Specific Writing Styles

 Spell out Columbia Gorge Community College followed by (CGCC) the first time it appears on page.
-Do not capitalize college when referring to "the college."
+Do not capitalize college when preceded by "the."
 Capitalize "M" and "CGCC" and use lower case "y" when referring to MyCGCC.

 Examples: